 When Knee Replacement Surgery Is Recommended

 Surgery is always a last-resort treatment.
-Our orthopedic specialists will always start with conservative measures such as physical therapy, injections, anti-inflammatory medications, and knee braces or other walking supports before recommending surgery.
+Our orthopedic specialists will always start with conservative measures such as physical therapy, anti-inflammatory medications, and knee braces or other walking supports before recommending surgery.
 However, when these treatments are no longer effective in preventing pain, surgery will be considered.
 Signs that a patient is a good candidate for knee replacement include the following:

 - Limitations in everyday activities.
 It has become too painful to walk, climb stairs, rise from a chair, or get in and out of a car.